mugraph-payments/mugraph/docs/concepts/blind-diffie-hellman.md

 1. The security of BDHKE relies on the hardness of the Elliptic Curve Discrete Logarithm Problem (ECDLP).
 2. The blinding factor $r$ must be kept secret by Alice to maintain the blindness property.
-3. The $\text{hash\_to\_curve}$ function should be carefully chosen to ensure it maps uniformly to the elliptic curve and does not introduce vulnerabilities.
+3. The $H$ function should be carefully chosen to ensure it maps uniformly to the elliptic curve and does not introduce vulnerabilities.

 ## Additional Security Measure: Discrete Log Equality Proof